 This door appears to the boy, and then to the man, just three times in his life.
 He can never predict when the door will appear and it always comes as a surprise.

 In contrast to the boy, I rarely forget discipline, obedience, hesitations, fear, discretion or the intimate realities of this life.
 Instead, my mental day goes something like this.
 I wake up, remember where and who I am and what I have to do today.
 I get up, start to make breakfast, get lost in thought, find myself eating breakfast and remember again where and who I am.
-Thus my day is a constant cycle of getting lost in thought followed by remembering I am me and the things I have to do today.
+Thus my day is a constant cycle of getting lost in thought followed by remembering I who I am and what I have to do today.

 I am sure there must be better ways of spending your days than alternatively losing and finding yourself, always with the need to reorientate yourself.
 I would like to forget myself for long stretches of time while still being aware of my surroundings.
 Occasionally, when I am in a careless mood or feeling a bit tiddly from drink, I sort of manage to do this.
 Such moments feel like a release from something, though quite what I’m not sure.
-It’s perhaps a release from my usual sense of self, though I can’t be sure.
+It’s perhaps a release from my habitual sense of self.

 Still, trying to forget myself just doesn’t work for me.
 It’s a bit like the door in the wall in the story which only appears at unexpected moments and can’t be summoned up at will.
 I have to wait for self-forgetfulness to settle on me.